 \subsection{Experimental Setup}

 \textbf{Implementation Details:} We take video-swin \cite{liu2022video} as the encoder that extracts features from 6 frames.
-Each input frame is resized to 360$\times$409.
-Following \cite{zhou2023rgb}, we leverage event data from 50ms, in accordance with the frame time.
+Following \cite{karim2023med}, each input frame is resized to 360$\times$409.
+Similar to \cite{zhou2023rgb}, we leverage event data from 50ms, in accordance with the frame time.
 Classic data augmentation methods such as multi-scale training and flipping are adopted.
-We adopt AdamW as the optimizer, with an initial learning rate 1e-6 and 1e-4 for the backbone and others, respectively.
+We adopt AdamW as the optimizer, with an initial learning rate 1e-5 and 1e-4 for the backbone and others, respectively.
 The weight decay is set to 1e-4 and the polynomial learning rate decay is employed with a power of 0.9.
 Our network is built upon Pytorch.
-The whole network training takes around 3 days on a V100 GPU.
-Unlike most VOS works, our method does not require any pretaining on large-scale datasets.
+The whole network training takes around 2 days on a 3090 GPU.
+Unlike most VOS works, our method does not require any pretraining on large-scale datasets.
 For benchmarking, we retrain all the SOTA counterparts from their official resources.
 For practical application consideration, we exclude the time-burden CRF post-processing for all.

 \textbf{Evaluation Metrics:} We use classical evaluation metrics, including region similarity $\mathcal{J}$ and contour accuracy $\mathcal{F}$, in accordance with the VOS tasks \cite{perazzi2016benchmark}.
-We compute both the mean and recall forms for each metric, as well as the overall performance $\mathcal{J} \& \mathcal{F}$ based on the mean ones \cite{ding2023mose}.
+We compute both the mean and recall measures for each metric, as well as the overall performance $\mathcal{J} \& \mathcal{F}$ based on their mean measures.